chrissxMedia/lyrics.chrissx.de/README.md

 ## `albums.yaml`

-**NOTE**: The lyrics format will be subject to rapid change within the next days/weeks.

 This file contains all the lyrics in Genius format.
 As the extension implies, it is written in a YAML-based format.
 That will be detailed here to aid both with editing it and making tools that consume it.